amb26/ponder/content/wip/2025-09-26-this-week's-reactive-chats.md

 along the arcs:

 * The identity – which in imperative memory ontologies appears as "aliasing".
-"The same content knowably in more than one place", which could be honoured by genuine aliasing in the underly memory model, but at the very least should be trivially write-through, that is, "The same content knowably writeable at more than one address".
+"The same content knowably in more than one place", which could be honoured by genuine aliasing in the underlying memory model, but at the very least should be trivially write-through, that is, "The same content knowably writeable at more than one address".
-* Linear functions – genuine linear functions such as `C = 5 * (F – 32) / 9`, boolean NOT, etc. which can be
+* Linear functions – genuine linear functions such as `C = 5 * (F - 32) / 9`, boolean NOT, etc. which can be
 "invertible on sight" when seen by the parser without the user needing to do anything about it.
 * Manually inverted functions – the user manually supplies an inverse and is assumed to know what they are doing.
 * [Good functions](/term/a-good-function) – A closed algebra of blessed functions not doing excessive computation and